David-Mastalski/Shop.co/README.md

 ```
 git clone https://github.com/David-Mastalski/Shop.co.git
 ```
-Navigate to the application directory \n
+Navigate to the application directory.\n
 Open the directory with a code editor such as Visual Studio Code
 - _Run the "npm i" command in the terminal_
 - _Run the "npm run dev" command in the terminal_